Vortex motion for the lake equations: Introduction

 \section{Introduction}

-The \emph{lake equations} model an incompressible inviscid flow of a fluid in a lake whose velocity varies on distances whose scale is large compared to the depth (shallow water) and is small compared to the speed of gravity waves (its \emph{Froude number} is small: \(\mathrm{Fr} \ll 1 \)) \cite{Camassa_Holm_Levermore_1997}*{(1.1)}.
-Mathematically, the lake is represented by its projection of its volume on a horizontal planar open set \(\domain\subseteq\plane\) and by a positive depth function \(\depth : \domain \to (0, + \infty)\); the \emph{velocity field} \(\velocity:\reals\times\domain\to\plane\) and the \emph{surface height} \(h:\reals\times\domain\to\reals\) are governed by the system of equations
+The \emph{lake equations} model an incompressible inviscid flow of a fluid in a lake whose velocity varies on distances whose scale is large compared to the depth (shallow water) and is small compared to the speed of gravity waves (small \emph{Froude number}: \(\mathrm{Fr} \ll 1 \)) \cite{Camassa_Holm_Levermore_1997}*{(1.1)}.
+Mathematically, the lake is modelled by its projection of its volume on a horizontal planar open set \(\domain\subseteq\plane\) and by a positive depth function \(\depth : \domain \to (0, + \infty)\); the \emph{velocity field} \(\velocity:\reals\times\domain\to\plane\) and the \emph{surface height} \(h:\reals\times\domain\to\reals\) are governed by the system of equations